 1. Spray With Water

 Some gardeners simply knock off the insects from a plant by using a strong jet of water from a hose.
-I've used this method, and it seemed to work pretty well—for the moment.
+I've used this method, and it seemed to work pretty well—for a moment.
 I worried, however, that some of the bugs would find their way back to my plants, so I don't totally trust this method.
 If you decide to spray away the pests, be careful the jet of water isn't forceful enough to damage your leaves.
 Also, be sure to spray the entire leaf—top and bottom surface.

 2. Introduce Natural Aphid Predators